Complex Bowel Conditions and Care: NDIS High Intensity Daily Personal Activities

 Under these standards, care providers must meet the following quality indicators:

-Complex bowel care may be required for patients with mobility-limiting conditions.
-These include:
+Complex bowel care may be required for participants with mobility-limiting conditions such as:

 (NHS 2017; NDIS 2018)

-A patient who is receiving non-routine treatment such as PRN medication for bowel care may also require complex support (ACARES 2019).
+A participant who is receiving non-routine treatment such as PRN medication for bowel care may also require complex support (ACARES 2019).

 Defecation is considered a voluntary process prompted by the movement of faeces into the rectum.
 When the individual moves into a sitting or squatting position, the anorectal angle straightens and the external anal sphincter and puborectalis muscle relax (RCN 2019).